butterfly-community/.github/profile/README.md

 ### Butterfly OHW ELF

 ohw-elf free from vendor lock-in, supporting hundreds of chips from multiple manufacturers.
-Complete wallet protocol implementation with tools for any Zephyr RTOS compatible development boards.
 The minimum supported chip costs only $0.3.

 We created our own board for demos - similar to others but more refined and production-ready.